-- (7) advance tuition payments made under the Michigan Education Trust Act; - (8) for taxpayer born before 1946, up to \$11,771 (\$23,542 for a joint return) of interest, dividends, or capital gains earned in 2019; maximum deduction is indexed for inflation and is reduced by pension deduction claimed (see table above); - (9) claims for recovered assets received by Holocaust victims; - (10) educational savings account and "Achieving a Better Life Experience" (ABLE) savings account contributions not deducted in calculating Adjusted Gross Income up to \$5,000 per education savings account (\$10,000 for a joint return), interest earned on those contributions, and qualified withdrawals from those accounts by the beneficiary listed on the account; - (11) compensation received pursuant to the Wrongful Imprisonment Compensation Act.
+- (7) advance tuition payments made under the Michigan Education Trust Act; - (8) for taxpayer born before 1946, up to \$11,983 (\$23,966 for a joint return) of interest, dividends, or capital gains earned in 2019; maximum deduction is indexed for inflation and is reduced by pension deduction claimed (see table above); - (9) claims for recovered assets received by Holocaust victims; - (10) educational savings account and "Achieving a Better Life Experience" (ABLE) savings account contributions not deducted in calculating Adjusted Gross Income up to \$5,000 per education savings account (\$10,000 for a joint return), interest earned on those contributions, and qualified withdrawals from those accounts by the beneficiary listed on the account; - (11) compensation received pursuant to the Wrongful Imprisonment Compensation Act.
 Credits against tax liability as follows: - (1) Homestead property taxes.
 Limited to homesteads (excluding unoccupied agricultural properties) with a taxable value of \$135,000 or less and the maximum credit is \$1,500 (beginning in 2022, both the maximum taxable value eligible and the maximum credit size will be indexed to inflation): - (a) for taxpayers other than senior citizens 60% of taxes in excess of 3.2% of total household resources if total household resources are \$51,000 or less; credit reduced by 10% for each \$1,000 increment of total household resources (eliminated when the total household resources are \$60,000). - (b) for senior citizens 100% of taxes in excess of up to 3.2% of total household resources if total household resources are \$21,000 or less; credit phases down by 4 percentage points for each \$1,000 increment of household resources until the credit reaches 60% of taxes in excess of 3.2% of total household resources (\$30,000 total household resources); credit is reduced further for total household resources above \$51,000 (10% for each \$1,000 increment of total household resource) and is eliminated when total household resources are \$60,000; - (c) for veterans, surviving spouses and blind individuals credit based on taxable value allowance of between \$2,500 and \$4,500 depending on taxpayer's status (e.g. veteran, spouse, blind); allowance divided by homestead's taxable value to determine percent of tax relief; calculated percentage is multiplied by property taxes assessed to determine credit of up to \$1,200; credit is reduced further for total household resources above \$51,000 (10% for each \$1,000 increment of total household resource) and is eliminated when total household resources are \$60,000; - (2) Property taxes on rented homesteads.
 Equal to 23% of gross rent paid (10% in certain subsidized housing projects).
 Credit reduced by proportion of income from welfare.
 Credit reduced by 10% at \$51,000 income and by another 10% for each \$1,000 increment above \$51,000. - (3) Farmland property taxes.
 Available to farmers who have entered into an agreement not to develop their land for another use for a minimum of 10 years.
-For individuals, partnerships, S corporations and grantor trusts, credit is 100% of taxes in excess of 3.5% of household income. - (4) Earned income.
+For individuals, partnerships, S corporations and grantor trusts, credit is 100% of taxes in excess of 3.5% of household income. - (4) Historic preservation credit.
+Equal to 25% of qualified expenditures on rehabilitation of qualified historic buildings, structures, and sites.
+Credit must be approved and total credits limited to \$5.0 million per calendar year; credit capped at \$2.0 million for a single property. - (5) Earned income.
 Equal to 6% of the Federal Earned Income Tax Credit (EITC).
-To qualify for the Federal EITC, taxpayers must meet certain requirements and file a tax return, even if they did not earn enough money to be obligated to file a return. - (5) Income tax paid to another state. - (6) Home heating costs for low-income families.
-Credit varies with household income, number of exemptions, and heating costs.
-Excludes dependent full-time students.
+To qualify for the Federal EITC, taxpayers must meet certain requirements and file a tax return, even if they did not earn enough money to be obligated to file a return.